Domain Name Registration

 (If you feel very strongly about having a specific domain name, you can check who owns the name at www.whois.com to find out if they are using it and if they might sell it to you.)

-- During the registration you’ll have to choose how long you want to register the name for.
+- During the domain name registration you’ll have to choose how long you want to register the name for.
 Typically you are given the option of one year or a longer time frame- maybe two years, maybe ten.
 Whatever you choose, know that you will need to keep track of when it is up for renewal (log the date, pay attention to emails from the registrar etc.) or your ownership of it will expire.
 You are renting, not buying.

-- To complete the registration provide the necessary contact details and any other information or documentation which will be necessary to prove eligibility if you are registering a country-code TLD.
+- To complete the domain name registration provide the necessary contact details and any other information or documentation which will be necessary to prove eligibility if you are registering a country-code TLD.
 Also fill in your payment details and make the purchase.
 Expect a ‘.com’ domain name to cost €10 annually and a ‘.ie’ €20 if you’re register it yourself.

 - ‘Pointing’is once you’ve bought the domain, then ‘point’ it to your Hosting company where your website is hosted.
 They give you the DNS (Domain Name Server) details which look like a phone number and you add this into your Domain Name account settings so that your domain name will point to your website.